ncbi/datasets/training/BOSC_2022/readme.md

 ### How to Log In
 We will be setting up user accounts for the participants in the beginning of each session (morning/afternoon).
 In general, your username will be he portion of the email address you share with us in Slack before the “@” symbol (up to 10 characters long).
 You will set your own password when you first log in.
 Please write this down somewhere because we will not see it.

+### How to load the Jupyter notebook:
+1. In the JupyterHub menu, select "File", then "Open from URL".
+2. Paste the raw Jupyter notebook URL: https://raw.githubusercontent.com/ncbi/datasets/487ea526b5f398f3958a1ce122d81f3e83340bc0/training/BOSC_2022/BOSC_CoFest_2022.ipynb
+3. Check if the kernel is correct (right upper side of the notebook).
+It should be Python 3.7.

 ### How to get help
 - During the workshop: please message us in our Slack channel.